awsdocs/aws-lambda-developer-guide/doc_source/configuration-versions.md

 + All of the function settings, including the environment variables\.
 + A unique Amazon Resource Name \(ARN\) to identify the specific version of the function\.

 You can change the function code and settings only on the unpublished version of a function\.
 When you publish a version, the code and most of the settings are locked to maintain a consistent experience for users of that version\.
-For more information about configuring function settings, see [Configuring functions in the AWS Lambda console](configuration-console.md)\.
+For more information about configuring function settings, see [Configuring functions in the console](configuration-console.md)\.

 **To create a new version of a function**

-1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) of the Lambda console\.
+1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) on the Lambda console\.

 1. Choose the name of the function that you want to publish\.